 From the outset you will be part of a collaborative community of science teachers.
 You will draw on your experiences and the experiences of others to explore the key aspects of learning and teaching science.

 In collaboration with experienced teachers in our partnership schools you will consider the everyday reality of teaching science, while at the same time exploring the challenges and issues underpinning science education in our fast-changing world.

 We are committed to providing equality in education for all children and therefore all our work will be underpinned by the promotion of social justice and concern for educating the whole child.
 The course will encourage you to explore different approaches to diversity and inclusion in science and consider the impact of current social issues on pupil engagement, participation, and attainment.

 You will be able to work with children in alternative school settings to broaden your understanding of the challenges being navigated by teachers and children in schools today.
 We offer lots of wider opportunities to engage with science in different contexts, such as using the outdoor classroom, and planning science field trips.

 Preston Montford Field Studies Centre

 All PGCE science students have the opportunity to take part in our field trip to Preston Montford Field Studies Centre.
-Over three days in September 2023, you will experience learning and teaching in the outdoor classroom whilst developing your subject knowledge up to A level content and get to know each other better at the start of the course.
+Over three days you will experience learning and teaching in the outdoor classroom whilst developing your subject knowledge up to A level content and get to know each other better at the start of the course.

 - fully risk assessed field activities delivered by experts